SammCro/SammCro/README.md

 ###

-<p align="left">My name is Armin Amiri Nasab, a Web Developer.
+<p align="left">My name is İlkay Samet Öztürk, a Web Developer.
 I remember when I first touched one of the keys on the keyboard, I was 4 years old.
 That was the day I found my interest, something that excited me, and when I thought about it, my heart beat My heart was growing.
 At the age of 13, I wrote my first program, a simple game that could introduce me to the big world of programming.
 Now, a few years have passed since that story and I was able to become a freelancer and offer my services without face-to-face contact. reach a few tens of people, I help the open source community on my GitHub page and try to make the world a better place with my small code :)</p>

 ###
 <h2 align="left">Development in the Open Source World 🌐</h2>